Dear Kitten,

 $20 suggested donation

-(a portion of proceeds will be donated to Everytown for Gun Violence)
+(a portion of proceeds will be donated to Everytown for Gun Safety)